supcik/academic-www/content/docs/page-builder.md

 With the Portfolio widget you can showcase your work and optionally enable visitors to filter the items.

-{{< figure library="1" src="docs/widget-portfolio-card.png" title="Visitors can easily discover popular topics with the Tag Cloud widget." >}}
+{{< figure library="1" src="docs/widget-portfolio-card.png" title="Showcase your work or product features with the Portfolio widget." >}}

 Different [views](#view) are available for the content.
 The default view is a masonry card view made famous by Pinterest.com.
 Other views include a large image showcase view, and a simple list view.
-For the *showcase* view, the `flip_alt_rows` option can be set to `true` to horizontally flip alternate rows - a style which is commonly seen on many popular sites and landing pages, such as using large images to showcase product features.
+For the *showcase* view, the `flip_alt_rows` option can be set to `true` to horizontally flip alternate rows - a style which is commonly seen on many popular sites and landing pages that showcase product features by placing large images and text side-by-side.

 The widget is configurable in a one or two column structure by setting the `columns` option.

 Associate your pages with tags by placing the tags option in the front matter of your pages (e.g. `tags = ["A Tag", "Another Tag"]`).
 The Portfolio widget can then be configured to let visitors filter results by tags.
-To add a filter button, add or edit a `[[content.filter_button]]` option (see below).
+To add a filter button, add or edit a `[[content.filter_button]]` option (see below), where `name` is the filter text and `tag` is the name of the tag to filter by (type `*` to show all items).

 The `projects.md` section in the demo uses the *Portfolio* widget.